 That is, we search for all narrowing paths modulo Ax from eq(t,t') to tt.
 Each such path then gives us a unifier of the equation $t=^{?}t'$, just by composing the unifiers of each narrowing step in the path.
-As explained in [17], narrowing can be performed not only in order-sorted equational theories, but also in membership equational theories.
+As explained in [17], narrowing can be performed not only in order-sorted equational theories, but also in membership equational theories, although the membership case is not yet implemented in Maude.

 The just-described computation of $E \cup Ax$ -unifiers by narrowing modulo Ax yields a complete but in general infinite set of $E \cup Ax$ -unifiers.
-For the case when $Ax = \emptyset$, some sufficient conditions are known ensuring termination of the basic narrowing strategy (see, e.g., [84, 5, 3]), and therefore ensuring that the complete set of $E \cup Ax$ -unifiers computed by basic narrowing is finite.
-However, for commonly occurring sets of axioms Ax, such as associativity-commutativity (AC), it is well-known that narrowing modulo AC "almost never terminates" and, furthermore, that narrowing strategies facilitating termination such as basic narrowing are incomplete [135, 36].
-Based on the idea of "variants" in [36], a complete, yet quite efficient in terms of its search space, narrowing strategy modulo Ax called folding variant narrowing has been proposed in [70, 71].
-Furthermore, in [69, 71, 23] sufficient checkable conditions on $(\Sigma, E \cup Ax)$ have been given ensuring that the $E \cup Ax$ -unification algorithm provided by folding variant narrowing modulo Ax is finitary.
+For the case when $Ax = \emptyset$, some sufficient conditions are known ensuring termination of the basic narrowing strategy (see, e.g., [83, 5, 3]), and therefore ensuring that the complete set of $E \cup Ax$ -unifiers computed by basic narrowing is finite.
+However, for commonly occurring sets Ax of axioms, such as associativity-commutativity (AC), it is well-known that narrowing modulo AC "almost never terminates" and, furthermore, that narrowing strategies facilitating termination such as basic narrowing are incomplete [139, 35]; although it is still under study [87].
+Based on the idea of "variants" in [35], a complete, yet quite efficient in terms of its search space, narrowing strategy modulo Ax called folding variant narrowing has been proposed in [69, 70].
+Furthermore, in [68, 70, 23] sufficient checkable conditions on $(\Sigma, E \cup Ax)$ have been given ensuring that the $E \cup Ax$ -unification algorithm provided by folding variant narrowing modulo Ax is finitary.